 In addition to the minimum Graduate School admission requirements, to be considered for regular admission an application must include:

-- 3 letters of recommendation
+- 3 Letters of Recommendation

-- A TOEFL score of at least 79 or an IELTS score of at least 6.5, a Duolingo score of at least 125, or a PTE score of at least 59 for non-native English speakers who are required to submit an English Language Test score (see admissions criteria link below).
+- TOEFL score of at least 79 or an IELTS score of at least 6.5, a Duolingo score of at least 125, or a PTE score of at least 59 for non-native English speakers who are required to submit an English Language Test score (see admissions criteria link below).

-Students who do not meet these requirements, but who excel in other areas, may be considered for "Admission with Permission to Continue.
+Students who do not meet these requirements, but who excel in other areas, may be considered for "Admission with Permission" to Continue.

 See the Admission Criteria section of this catalog for more information.